MartMonster/Software-Engineering-Belsimpel/README.md

 of our file into it.

 ### How to run
-First make sure you are in the `foosball-ranking` directory
+First make sure you are in the `foosball-ranking` directory, and rename the `.env.example` file to `.env`
 #### Linux
 ```bash
 composer update